githubnext/monaspace/README.md

 ## Special Characters Galore

-In addition to the ligatures, character variants, and Nerd Fonts, Monaspace includes a wealth of characters.
+In addition to the ligatures, character variants, and Nerd Fonts, Monaspace includes a wealth of special characters.

 ![Special Characters](https://github.com/user-attachments/assets/c925585b-db09-45e2-ac75-911e89419a47)